hfs/landuse_without_buildings/README.md

 Some land-use types imply that buildings should be found on that land.
 A residential area should have houses.

-This project looks at residential and farm yard areas in Germany in OpenStreetMap which contain suspiciously few buildings.
+This project looks at residential areas in Germany in OpenStreetMap which contain suspiciously few buildings.
 These are fed as mapping tasks into [MapRoulette](https://maproulette.org/browse/projects/41947), a micro-tasking platform for OpenStreetMap contributors, where they can improve the map by adding the buildings and other details, one small task at a time.